javi0x00/javi0x00/css.md

 ### Terms and concepts
 * CSS or Cascading Style Sheets
 * Rules
-	- inline in element
+	- inline in element with attribute style
-	- in block in element style
+	- in block in element with tag style
-	- in css file
+	- external with css file
 * Selectors
 	- universal
 	- type